-I've been with the Libraries since 2012.
 As the Libraries' Instructional Designer, I collaborate with librarians and library staff on building online instructional material, such as tutorials, videos and presentations.
-I also work with library staff on enhacing their in-person teaching practice.
+I also work with library staff on enhacing their in-person teaching practices.
 I enjoy investigating new technologies to improve online instruction as well as technologies that work to improve access to instructional materials.

 Visit our Workshops, Tutorials and Guides page to learn more about our online offerings.

 Master of Arts in Learning Technology - University of St. Thomas

 Certificate in e-learning - University of St. Thomas

 Masters of Library and Information Science, Dominican University